mdash-ursi2016/omh-dsu-ri/README.md

 * this repository contains a secure endpoint that offers an API for storing and retrieving data points
 * data points conform to the Open mHealth [data point schema](http://www.openmhealth.org/documentation/#/schema-docs/schema-library/schemas/omh_data-point)
-* the code consists of an [OAuth 2.0](http://oauth.net/2/) authorization server and resource server
+* the code consists of an [OAuth 2.0](http://oauth.net/2/) authorization server, resource server, and an MDash Dashboard server
 * the authorization server manages access tokens
 * the resource server implements the data point API documented [here](docs/raml/API.yml)
 * the servers are written in Java using the [Spring Framework](http://projects.spring.io/spring-framework/), [Spring Security OAuth 2.0](http://projects.spring.io/spring-security-oauth/) and [Spring Boot](http://projects.spring.io/spring-boot/)
 * the authorization server needs [PostgreSQL](http://www.postgresql.org/) to store client credentials and access tokens, and [MongoDB](http://www.mongodb.org/) to store user accounts
 * the resource server needs PostgreSQL to read access tokens and MongoDB to store data points
+* the dashboard server acts as a client and accesses resources with [OAuth 2.0](http://oauth.net/2/) authorization code grant flow.
-* you can get everything up and running in a few commands using Docker Compose
+* you can get everything up and running in a few commands using Docker Compose, but the URLs on the views will need to be changed
-* you can pull Docker containers for both servers from our [Docker Hub page](https://registry.hub.docker.com/repos/openmhealth/)
+* you can pull Docker containers for the original Authorization and Resource servers from the Open mHealth [Docker Hub page](https://registry.hub.docker.com/repos/openmhealth/) and visit the Open mHealth Github to see the [reference implementation.](https://github.com/openmhealth/omh-dsu-ri)
 * you can use a Postman [collection](https://www.getpostman.com/collections/18e6065476d59772c748) to easily issue API requests

 ### Overview